infinitered/ReactNativeEssentials/docs/internal/contacts-and-simulators.md

 # Contacts & Simulators / Emulators

-The default iOS simulator comes with a handful of placeholder contacts by out of the box.
+The default iOS simulator comes with a handful of placeholder contacts out of the box.
 On Android, a fresh emulator has 0 contacts.
 Here are the steps to generate and import more contacts into your Simulator and/or emulator to have a larger dataset to work with for your app testing.

 ## Generating Contacts